-The Plant is a regulated municipal electric utility located in Taunton, Massachusetts.
-The Plant is a component unit of the City of Taunton, Massachusetts, and produces, purchases and distributes electricity to approximately 38,000 customers in the City of Taunton and the surrounding areas.
+The Taunton Municipal Lighting Plant (the "Plant") (a component unit of the City of Taunton, Massachusetts) is a regulated municipal electric utility located in Taunton, Massachusetts.
+The Plant produces, purchases and distributes electricity to approximately 38,000 customers in the City of Taunton and the surrounding areas.